maarten00/php-assessments/README.md

 # PHP Assessments

 ## How to submit your assignement
 Please fork this repository on your github account when you are ready to start on your assignement.
-Create a folder with your github accountname like I did and create your answers in there.
-When you are finished please submit a pullrequest.
+Create a folder with your github accountname, like I did, and create your classes in there.
+When you are finished please submit a pull request.

 Please submit unit tests with your assignments to prove they are doing what they should do.